Rokushou/Splatoon-2-Meta-Modeling/README.md

 ![](img/weaponwr.png)

+As seen in the table of aggregate statistics shown above, there are plenty of ways to rank the predictions.
+I decided to use Win Percent to keep the model simple and I feel it is the best single statistic to determine weapon performance.

+My model recommends the highest win rate weapon from the recommendations list and also shows the win rate increase.
+If there are no recommendations that provide a win rate increase, it instead recommends the highest win rate item from the user's favorites.

-#### No accuracy metric
+#### No error metric

 There is no accuracy score for this model as it is supposed to encourage users to try new weapons.
-I could feed it data based on what weapons users performed best with, but in order to validate the predictions, I would either need to be able to influence the user's choices or hope that the user just happened to use the recommended weapon.
+I could feed it data based on what weapons users performed best with, but in order to validate the predictions, I would either need to be able to influence the user's choices or hope that the user just happens to use the recommended weapon.

 ## Future Work

-- Model with the entire dataset instead of only the most recent game version to see if predictions improve.

-- Create a flask website that can run my my model using javascript and output predictions based on user input.
+- Improve my recommender by adding more features to the ranking system.
+This would likely be a complex neural network and was out of the scope of this project as I had no way of measuring the error.

+- Incorporate user metadata into the recommender to create a better user-item recommender.
+This was not possible with my current dataset as users were not identified.

+- Upgrade the website with a more modern javascript-heavy style to improve visual aesthetics and enhance the user interface.

+#### Acknowledgments
+This project would not have been possible without the data from [fetus-hina](https://github.com/fetus-hina)'s website [stat.ink](https://stat.ink/).